jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 | SYLT  | Text and synchronising timestamps      |

 ## Additional requirements
-This text defines the way, how to use the ID3v2 tag for the purpose of multimedia MP3 files.
-A multimedia MP3 file should meet these additional requirements:
+This text explains, how a multimedia experience can be added to a MP3 file by an ID3v2.4 tag.
+The ID3v2.4 standards (3), (4) are used without any changes.
+But there are these additional requirements:

 1. In multimedia MP3 files only the ID3v2.4 version tag should be used.
 Using only that tag version, but not the ID3v2.3 tag version, makes the player development less complicated.
 2. In multimedia MP3 files the  ID3v2.4 version tag should be at the beginning of the MP3 file only, not at the end.